tock/tock/doc/wg/network/notes/network-notes-2023-08-10.md

  * Felix: Working at OxidOS, mainly on CAN bus.
 Started with Tock a couple of months ago.
 Worked on embedded for four-five years.
  * Leon: PhD student at Princeton working with Amit Levy.
 Working on Tock for five years.
 Funny enough my first real project was an Ethernet driver for Tock.
 Still in progress...
  * Tyler: Master's student at UC San Diego working with Pat Pannuto.
 Only involved in Tock for a few months.
 Working on adding support for Thread networking: 802.15.4, 6lowpan, UDP, etc.
- * Cristian: I teach at Bucharest.
+ * Cristian: I teach at University of Bucharest.
 Background in wireless communication: 5G stuff.
 I'm here because I know about Tock and networking.
  * Alex: Professor at Polytechnic university in Bucharest.
 Started on Tock in 2020, interested in Rust OS for teaching.
 Still interested in network communication for teaching.

 # Organization of meetings